-When special projects come before Council, such as the Rath Eastlink Community Centre, Community Development staff are involved.
+When special projects come before Council, such as the Rath Eastlink Community Centre, or the Fundy Gateway Project, Community Development staff are involved.

 The Development Officer and Planning Technician oversee the day to day administration of Council's various land based by-laws primarily through the issuance of development permits and approval of subdivision plans.
 These processes ensure that properties can be developed by the owner and that a development proposal compliments the area in which it is situated.

 Municipal Building Inspectors ensure new construction meets the technical requirements of the National Building Code so that homes, shops or businesses are safe for public use and occupation.
 The Building Officials also provide Fire Safety Inspections and administer Colchester's Dangerous and Unsightly Premises By-law.

 Here in Colchester County we have a Bylaw Enforcement Officer that is responsible for Animal Control.
 The Bylaw Enforcement Officer administers the County's Dog Control By-law, Fencing and Detention of Stray Livestock By-law, responds to public complaints and questions, and assists in stray livestock issues to make every pet the best 4-legged citizen they can be.
 For more information on Animal Control or how to log a complaint, click here.